Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Vidaai Ceremony:

-The formal departure of the bride from the wedding venue.
+The formal departure of the bride from the wedding venue as a married woman.
 It is a heartfelt and emotional moment as the bride leaves with her new family, symbolising her transition to her new life.

 Vidaai